-PRECAUTIONS
+♠ PRECAUTIONS

-METER sensors are built to the highest standards, but misuse, improper protection, or improper installation may damage the sensor and possibly void the manufacturer's warranty.
-Before integrating AQUALAB into a system, follow the recommended installation instructions and arrange proper protections to safeguard the instrument from damage.
+METER instruments are built to the highest standards, but misuse or neglect may damage the device and possibly void the manufacturer's warranty.
+Before using the AQUALAB 4, follow the recommended user instructions and arrange proper protections to safeguard the instrument from damage.